 Susan has been in the caring profession her entire working career.
 Starting as a nurse and moving into education.
 Susan retired as the Head of Guidance from Thames Valley District School Board.
 One of the highlights of her career was being the Education Consultant for the London Knights Hockey team.

 Susan is passionate about giving everyone choices and resources to meet their needs and goals.
 Susan believes in connecting, empowering, and celebrating students.

 Hello, King’s University College.
 My name is Michael Hoy and I am a husband and a father of three adult children.
 I spent forty years in education as an elementary and secondary teacher.
 In my spare time, I am a sports enthusiast, an avid reader, a music lover and an active member of my faith community.
 Almost half of my career was spent as a high school Guidance Counsellor which is where I first got to know and love King’s.
 That is the reason I am excited to join King's as a volunteer and I look forward to serving this community.

-King's Student Support Services is here to support the quality of student life and learning outside the classroom.
-They provide support in a number of areas such as:
+We are here to support the quality of student life and learning outside the classroom.
+We provide support in a number of areas such as:

 - Indigenous Students

 - Learning Skills Services